ellakoa/postcard-poem/content/posts/deep-in-the-forest.md

   Disturbing the critters where you tread
   Spark the jitters, installing dread
   Hold your breath, feel the heart pound
-  Mind the deadly toadstools all around.
+  Mind the deadly toadstools around.

   Be careful of where you roam
   Stick to the path and find your way home.